nestjs/docs.nestjs.com/content/techniques/file-upload.md

 > info **Hint** The `FileValidator` interfaces supports async validation via its `isValid` function.
 To leverage type security, you can also type the `file` parameter as `Express.Multer.File` in case you are using express (default) as a driver.

-So, a `FileValidator` is basically a class that has access to the file object and validates it according to the options the client provided.
-Nest has two built-in `FileValidator` implementations you can use:
+`FileValidator` is a regular class that has access to the file object and validates it according to the options provided by the client.
+Nest has two built-in `FileValidator` implementations you can use in your project:

 - `MaxFileSizeValidator` - Checks if a given file's size is less than the provided value (measured in `bytes`)
-- `FileTypeValidator` - Checks if a given file's mimetype matches the given value.
+- `FileTypeValidator` - Checks if a given file's mime-type matches the given value.

 To understand how these can be used in conjunction with the beforementioned `FileParsePipe`, we'll use an altered snippet of the last presented example: